amaysim-au/cfn-lint/README.md

 # cfn-lint
-A lighter cfn-lint docker image
+A lighter cfn-lint docker image with cfn-flip